 Why is Hasso correlating claims made by HANA by SAP marketing with false statements?
 False statements have an enormous impact over time.
-They lock decision makers into lies told to them by the vendor, and as such lock them into and make them invest in the lie and protect the lie.
+They lock decision makers into lies told to them by the vendor, and as such, lock them into and make them invest in the fabrication and protect the lie.

 Why is this ok?